shubhm-agrwl/dataStructures-algorithms/README.md

 #Problem 16:
 Given an array nums of n integers and an integer target, are there elements a, b, c, and d in nums such that a + b + c + d = target?
 Find all unique quadruplets in the array which gives the sum of target.

+#Problem 17:
+Given a linked list, remove the n-th node from the end of list and return its head.

+#Problem 18:
+Given a string containing just the characters '(', ')', '{', '}', '[' and ']', determine if the input string is valid.

+#Problem 19:
+Merge two sorted linked lists and return it as a new list.
+The new list should be made by splicing together the nodes of the first two lists.

+#Problem 20:
+Given n pairs of parentheses, write a function to generate all combinations of well-formed parentheses.

+#Problem 21:
+Merge k sorted linked lists and return it as one sorted list.
+Analyze and describe its complexity.

+#Problem 22:
+Given a linked list, swap every two adjacent nodes and return its head.